 2. Age 18 years or older at the time of informed consent.

-3. Patients must have stage IIIb or IV NSCLC that has progressed during
+3. Patients must have stage IIIB or IV NSCLC at the time of study entry that has progressed during

 therapy with crizotinib or within 30 days of the last dose, regardless of whether the patient